maya17power/pun_generator/README.md

 ## Overview

-This app was created to how the page in a static fashion.
+This app was created to show the page in a static fashion.

 [Live Link](https://maya17power.github.io/chingu_soloproject/) - https://maya17power.github.io/chingu_soloproject/